 If you wish to use a known sperm donor but do not want the donor to be a legal parent, please get advice from us as soon as you have selected the donor.
 There are easy ways to ensure that the donor does not become the legal father but much depends on what is done prior to insemination or embryo transfer.

 If you wish to co-parent with your donor, there are also ways for all three of you to have parental responsibility for the child.
-We advise that you have a co-parenting agreement to set out your joint intentions and obligations towards the child.
+I advise that you have a co-parenting agreement to set out your joint intentions and obligations towards the child.